-Draft Analyzer wanted me to take Ertz, but I decided to grab a WR since we are already entering teams’ WR2 territory, and I don’t want to miss out.
+Draft Hero wanted me to take Ertz, but I decided to grab a WR since we are already entering teams’ WR2 territory, and I don’t want to miss out.
 Fitzgerald is Arizona’s clear No. 1 WR and the best pass-catching weapon in Arizona.
 Nine of his 14 seasons have resulted in over 1,000 receiving yards, and the 34-year old has been among the top 16 wideouts in total fantasy points in three straight seasons.

 Fitzgerald is as rock-solid as they come, and I expect this season to be on par with the rest of his career.
 Arizona’s QB situation is not ideal, but the Cardinals vet seems to be teammate and matchup-proof.
 I look ahead to the third round, where I’ll most likely add another WR the mix.

 Alex Collins is tempting here, but since this league has no flex spot, my priority right now is the most points for my starting roster.
 Jones is projected to post 141 points, with a VBD score of +32, making him the highest ranked receiver left.
 He ended 2017 as the WR5 in standard formats and is the 24th WR off the board for me in the fourth round.
 I’m pleased with his value and happily click that draft button.